 - Earn the respect of those around you

-- Bring the joy of an inquisitive approach to life
+- Bring the joy of a curious approach to life

 A person who questions isn’t simply someone who doesn’t know something.

-When you become an enthusiastic questioner, you become a person who is always learning, always exploring, always deepening their understanding of the world around them.
+When you become an enthusiastic questioner, you become a person who is always learning, exploring, and deepening your understanding of the world around you.

-People who ask great questions come off as more intelligent, more confident, more empathetic, and more self-respecting than those who don’t.
-This can, in turn, earn a great deal of respect and appreciation from the people around you.
+People who ask great questions come off as more intelligent, confident, empathetic, and self-respecting than those who don’t.
+This effect can, in turn, earn a great deal of respect and appreciation from the people around you.

 How to Ask Great Questions

-Every day is made up of countless opportunities to better engage with the world around you by asking great questions.
-All it takes is to spot those opportunities, and take them often!
+Every day holds countless opportunities to better engage with the world around you by asking great questions.
+All it takes is to spot those opportunities and take them often!